gazebosim/docs/dome/Manipulating_models.md

 ## View Angle

-The View Angle plugin does not come pre-loaded with `shapes.sdf`, so you will have to select it from the plugins button on the toolbar.
+Select the View Angle from the plugins drop-down menu.

 You can choose which angle you want to view the scene from, relative to a selected entity or the world frame if no entity is selected.
 The home button will return you to the original view pose from when the scene was loaded.